 After completing a Counselling Skills Certificate (Cosca,1998) I went on to study at Strathclyde University and gained a Postgraduate Diploma in Counselling (2002).
 I am a Senior Accredited and Registered Counsellor/Psychotherapist with the British Association for Counselling and Psychotherapy (MBACP Snr.Accred).

 I have worked extensively with many people bringing a wide range of issues.
 This includes young people and adolescents aged 14 plus (for which I have undertaken additional training 'Counselling in Secondary Schools' completed in 2004).
 I have worked in a health related setting (with links to NHS) and a community based setting (most referrals coming from GP's) before becoming established in my private practice in Ayr in 2005.
-For nine years I worked with the Occupational Health Department of our local authority to provide counselling services to their employees.
-My therapeutic work now includes providing counselling services to Occupational Health and Employee Assistance Providers throughout the UK, where I see employees from local organisations who are experiencing either work and/or personal difficulties.
-I also undertake sessional work for a local organisation where I see cancer patients and anyone affected by cancer.
+My therapeutic work now includes providing counselling services to private individuals who self refer and individuals who are referred through their Occupational Health or Employee Assistance Programme.
+I also undertake sessional work for a local organisation where I see cancer patients or anyone affected by cancer.

 I adhere to the BACP Ethical Framework for Good Practice in Counselling and Psychotherapy.

 Accredited register membership